Stiff Little Fingers: Early years

-Suspect Device
+"Suspect Device"

 Ogilvie further encouraged SLF to play material based upon their experience of the Troubles.
 He asked the group to look at some lyrics he had drafted.
 They liked the lyrics and "Suspect Device" became a fixture in their live set.
-Around the same time as putting a tune to the "Suspect Device" lyrics, Jake Burns wrote "Wasted Life".
+Around the same time as putting a tune to the "Suspect Device" lyrics, Burns wrote "Wasted Life".

-McClelland arranged to get the band some recording time at a local radio station, and in the studio normally used to record jingles, they recorded "Suspect Device".
+McClelland arranged to get the band some recording time at a local radio station, and in the studio normally used for recording jingles, they recorded "Suspect Device".
 The single was packaged in the form of a cassette, with a cover depicting a cassette incendiary bomb, apparently causing great hilarity in the group, when one record company phoned them and asked for another copy, as they had thrown the first one in a bucket of water for fear that it was a real bomb.

 "Suspect Device" was released in February 1978.
 A copy of the single was sent to John Peel.
-He played it repeatedly leading to a distribution deal through Rough Trade.
-The single was released on the band's own Rigid Digits label, re-released a month later with the support of Rough Trade records and sold over 30,000 copies.
+He played it repeatedly leading to a distribution deal through Rough Trade Records.
+The single was released on the band's own Rigid Digits label, re-released a month later with the support of Rough Trade and sold over 30,000 copies.